JustinDFuller/haskell/README.md

 There are two ways to use these files.
 Option one, you can follow them in order to build up to a working knowledge of Haskell.
 Option two, if you already know Haskell but need a quick refresher on a topic, you can jump to that file to see syntax and usage.

+To run the tests use `runhaskell main.hs`.
+This will run the main file that imports all the tests defined in the other files.
+Alternatively you can run a single set of tests with `runhaskell FILE.hs`.

 ## Topics

 * [Lists](./LearningTests/lists.hs)